satopian/poti-kaini-EN/README.md

 # POTI-board EVO EN

 ## Serious bugs in older versions
-- POTI-board prior to v2.26.0 is vulnerable to XSS.
+- POTI-board v2.26.0 and earlier all versions is vulnerable to XSS.
 Malicious JavaScript can be executed.

 - POTI-board v3.09.x and earlier all versions have a serious bug.